Gravitational biology: Effects of gravity on plants

 Plant tropisms are directional movements of a plant with respect to a directional stimulus.
 One such tropism is gravitropism, or the growth or movement of a plant with respect to gravity.
-Plant roots grow towards the pull of gravity and away from sunlight, and shoots and stems grow against the pull of gravity and towards sunlight.
+In flowering plants, both roots and shoots exhibit gravitropism.
+Roots display positive gravitropism, growing in the direction of gravity, while shoots exhibit negative gravitropism, growing away from the direction of gravity and out of the soil.
+This directional growth is due to the statoliths in the plant's statocytes settling in response to gravity.